pycroscopy/pyUSID/docs/data_format.rst

 h5USID - USID in HDF5
 -----------------------

-Here we discuss guidelines and specifications for implementing the **USID** model into HDF5 files.
+Here we discuss guidelines and specifications for implementing the **USID** schema into HDF5 files.
 While we could impose that the file extension be changed from **.hdf5** to **.h5USID**, we choose to retain the **.hdf5** extension so that other software are aware of the general file type and can recognize / read them easily.